OPUS CRE Research Streams

 Testing implementation models to develop new knowledge of effective approaches

-Working with the Stakeholder Advisory Council, and led by our implementation expert (Prof Gunn) and Quali-expert (Dr Ayton) the Centre’s framework for implementation will be informed by PRISM (Practical, Robust Implementation and Sustainability Model).
-Specifically, we will tailor our approach on (i) the views of end-users (clinicians, administrators and policy makers), (ii) the needs of intervention target groups to achieve maximal reach; and (iii) the range of settings in which the intervention can be applied.
-This approach recognizes the complexity of working across multidisciplinary groups and will facilitate more effective implementation and the use of knowledge translation strategies through systematic testing and shared learning.
+Working with the Stakeholder Advisory Council, and led by our implementation expert (Prof Gunn) and Quali-expert (Dr Ayton), the Centre’s framework for implementation will be informed by PRISM (Practical, Robust Implementation and Sustainability Model).
+This approach recognises the complexity of working across multidisciplinary groups and will facilitate more effective implementation and the use of knowledge translation strategies through systematic testing and shared learning.

 Synergies achieved by a Centre wide approach to implementation activity

 Each Workplan aims to implement new knowledge while maintaining clinical relevance and focus by ensuring shared participation between expert clinicians and specialist researchers.
 Our strategy of early development of translation plans, including clarity and agreement over the desired impact will help to overcome the difficulties with amalgamation of knowledge that may arise from different disciplines and stakeholder groups.

 Health economics and modelling